tobias-johansson/git-each/README.md

 `git ls` and `git each`
 =================

-Utils for working with sets of repos that are not submodules.
+Utils for working with sets of git repos (that are not submodules)

 - `git ls` List multiple git repos and show their statuses.
 - `git each` Run git commands in multiple git repos at once